 Although the above techniques appear promising, there are a number of issues that are not addressed in these current infrastructures.
-Even though there might techniques used by certain companies [12], due to their closed nature we cannot check them, and so to the best of our knowledge, there is no open and free method of separating objects from existing dynamic document, except from our existing work on DYCE [13].
+Even though there might be techniques used by certain companies [1], due to their closed nature we cannot check them, and so to the best of our knowledge, there is no open and free method of separating objects from existing dynamic document, except from our existing work on DYCE [37].
 Also, current technologies for supporting dynamic objects do not differentiate between the location of the objects in the document, and object itself.
-This makes it impossible to efficiently implement the situations where the object can move between different places in the document without changing data, which is common in certain news Web sites [17].
+This makes it difficult to efficiently implement the situations where the object can move between different places in the document without changing data, which is common in certain news Web sites [40].
+More detailed explain is in Section 3.

 This paper describes our efforts on addressing these shortcomings.
 We are proposing two methods that should solve these shortcomings.
 The first is an augmentation to the ESI standard, the most used method for specifying the format of the templates, to allow the fragment locations to be specified in a mapping table that is sent with the template.
 This allows the objects to move across the document without needing to re-serve the template.
 Our second proposal, DyCA, a Dynamic Content Adapter, is a two part model for creating object-based content from original dynamic content.
-The first part extracts the objects, and object location by using our mapping table approach.
+The first part extracts the objects from the original content, giving us the needed separation between template, objects, and object location by using our mapping table approach.
 The second part of DyCA delivers the content to a fragment-enabled client, like a caching proxy server.
 A Python-based fragment-enabled caching proxy, named CONCA-Lite was developed to allow the testing of the object extraction, and content delivery modules of DyCA.